Discover the best flag football plays—and use our basic guide to create some of your own.

 For each offensive play, the individual players line up on the line of scrimmage.
 Each player then performs a running route.
 The combination of each of these routes make up a play.
 Mixing and matching the nine different route types and field positions allows for hundreds of unique plays.
 However, it is highly recommended that your team prepare a shortlist of preferred flag football plays ahead of the game.
 This will allow for quicker decisions in between downs and less confusion on the field.

 Need a little bit of help crafting football excellence?
-Download the NFL FLAG Football Playbook.
+Check out the complete 5 on 5 NFL FLAG Playbook.

 While most leagues play 5 on 5 flag football, including all NFL FLAG teams, you may encounter a league that plays 7 on 7 flag football.
 This often includes adult competitive leagues, regional recreation leagues, and co-ed leagues.